Mofo50C/COM2022CW/README.md

 ## Usage

-- Change server address in common.py and client address in client.py
+- Change server address in common.py and client address in client.py (optional)

-- Run server first then in another shell run client.
+- Run server.py first then in another shell run client.py

 - Follow menu instructions on client